Large Deviations for the Nonlinear Schr\"odinger Equation with Randomized Quasi-Periodic Initial Data in Higher Dimensions: Subcritical Case: Introduction

 Random data theory has played a fundamental role in the study of the long-time behaviour of solutions to evolution partial differential equations.
 One of the most active directions in this field is the derivation of the {\em Wave Kinetic Equation} (WKE), which connects the statistical behaviour of Fourier coefficients of solutions to an effective kinetic description.
 Significant recent advances in this direction can be found in \cite{DH22,DH23Inventiones,DH23,DHM24,DIP25}, together with the references therein.

-Another interesting direction related to random data theory is the so-called {\em rogue waves}, which is the term used by oceanographers to describe {\em isolated} and {\em large-amplitude} waves, typically defined as those whose height exceeds twice the {significant wave height} of the ambient sea state.
+Another interesting direction related to random data theory concerns the so-called {\em rogue waves}, a term used by oceanographers to describe {\em isolated} and {\em large-amplitude} waves, typically defined as those whose height exceeds twice the {significant wave height} of the ambient sea state.
 Empirically, such events occur more frequently than predicted by Gaussian statistics; see \cite{PR13,DGVE,GGKS23}.

 To explain this phenomenon, several mechanisms for rogue wave formation have been proposed, although no unified theory is currently available. {\em Linear superposition} and {\em nonlinear focusing} are two fundamental mechanisms widely studied in the literature.
-The former is a constructive interference phenomenon: the phases of many weakly interacting waves align at a certain point in space, producing a large amplitude peak.
+The former is a constructive interference phenomenon: the phases of many weakly interacting waves align at a certain point in space, producing a large-amplitude peak.
 The latter suggests that rogue waves may emerge from a significant exchange of energy between waves of different wavenumbers, leading to a substantial amplification of one component; see \cite{G25}.
 In this setting, rogue waves are often viewed as limiting cases of {\em breather solutions} and may also arise from {\em soliton collisions}; see \cite{PR13}.
 These represent {\em non-generic} behaviours and may be regarded as {\em rare phenomena}, or more generally as {\em extreme events} from a probabilistic perspective; see \cite{GGKS23}.

 {The probabilistic perspective suggests that} rogue waves provide a canonical, yet still poorly understood, example of extreme events.
 A central problem is therefore to {\em quantify deviations of the wave-height distribution from Gaussianity}, and thereby to estimate the likelihood of rogue wave occurrence.
 This remains a {\em long-standing problem} with significant implications for ships and naval structures; see \cite{DGVE}.